DV

 Strategy & risk

-QQQ tracks Nasdaq-100 Index with a growth approach, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
-Beta is 1.23 for QQQ and 1.19 for SCHG, indicating SCHG is less volatile relative to the market.
+QQQ tracks Nasdaq-100 Index with a growth approach, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index.
+Beta is 1.26 for QQQ and 1.21 for SCHG, making SCHG the less volatile of the two by this measure.

 Fund details